 Where to Stay

 The old city center of Venice is divided into six districts or sestieri.
 The Cannaregio district, the most populated, is near the station.
-The Castello district, the largest, and the famous San Marco district, home to its namesake square and basilica, are on the same side of the Grand Canal.
+The Castello district, the largest, and the famous San Marco district, home to its namesake square and basilica, are on the Grand Canal side.
 The Santa Croce district, the only one with a bridge to the mainland and some car traffic, is across the Grand Canal from the train station.
-The San Polo district with its famous eponymous church and the Dorsoduro district, situated on Venice's hardest and most stable island, are across the canal from St. Mark's.
-A sestiere map will help you navigate the narrow streets.
+The San Polo district, with its famous eponymous church and the Dorsoduro district, situated on Venice's hardest and most stable island, are across the canal from St. Mark's.
+Read more about Venice's neighborhoods.